open-telemetry/community/community-membership.md

 Group).
 Responsibilities for most roles are scoped to these subprojects (repos).

 The OpenTelemetry Governance Committee owns this document and process until delegated.
-They can be reached via [TODO mailing list - post CNCF acceptance].
+They can be reached via e-mail cncf-opentelemetry-governance@lists.cncf.io.

 | **Role**   | **Responsibilities**                                  | **Requirements**                                             | **Defined by**                                               |
 | ---------- | ----------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |